Business People Conference Table Man Presenting

 Source: ETF Trends

-A company's IPO used to be an event to raise money to fuel further growth.
-Today, for the world's hottest startups, an IPO is not a way to raise capital, it's a liquidity event for private investors to sell their shares and recognize the private market gains.
+Today, for many of the world's hottest startups, an IPO is not for raising capital — it's a liquidity event for the company's founders and private investors to sell their shares and reap huge gains.

-Fortunately, there are ways for individual investors to participate alongside private equity and venture capital firms by investing in companies before they go public.
+Fortunately, there are now ways for individual investors to participate alongside private equity and venture capital firms and invest in companies before they go public.

 The 5 best ways to invest in pre-IPO shares

-By giving away equity instead of cash, these companies significantly reduce their expenses.
-This, however, leaves employees with valuable but illiquid equity stakes.
+*By giving away equity instead of cash, companies can significantly reduce their cash expenses.
+Stock options also help retain employees.

 A few of the most popular secondary marketplaces to invest in private companies are:

-It's worth noting, however, that these platforms are for accredited investors only.
-Some are also only available to U.S.-based investors.
+These platforms are for accredited investors only.
+Some are also restricted to U.S. investors.

 2. Become an angel investor

-Another route to investing in private companies is to become an angel investor.
+Another route to investing in pre-IPO companies is to become an angel investor.

-Angel investors tend to pool funds, leading to investments of $200,000 to $400,000 per deal, though the exact figures can vary significantly.
-Many investments are several million dollars or more.
-In addition to having money, you need to have contacts.
+Most angel investments range from $200,000 to $400,000 per deal, though the exact figures can vary significantly (many investments are several million dollars or more, while some can be less than $50,000).

-If you lack the connections necessary to make individual angel investments, you may want to check out crowdfunding VC platforms like FundersClub and AngelList.
+If you have the capital and expertise but don't have the connections necessary to make individual angel investments, you may want to check out crowdfunding VC platforms like FundersClub and AngelList.

 3. Invest in pre-IPO & venture capital funds

-Instead of building your own portfolio as an angel investor, you can simply invest in funds that do the work for you.
+Instead of building your own portfolio on a pre-IPO marketplace or as an angel investor, you can simply invest in funds that do the work for you.

 Here are a few options:

-• Fundrise Innovation Fund: Real estate crowdfunding platform Fundrise has also launched the Innovation Fund, which buys stakes in private, high-growth tech companies.
-The fund holds stakes in Anthropic, Anduril Industries, Canva, Databricks, and more.
-The Innovation Fund is open to all investors, both accredited and retail, and the minimum investment is just $10.
+• Fundrise Innovation Fund: Fundrise, best known as a real estate crowdfunding platform, also offers the Innovation Fund.
+The fund invests in private, high-growth tech companies and holds stakes in OpenAI, Anthropic, Anduril Industries, Canva, Databricks, and more.
+The Innovation Fund is open to all investors, and the minimum investment is just $10.

 • Public VC firms: You can invest in publicly traded VC firms like Blackstone (BX) and investment holding companies like SoftBank Group (SFTBY) straight from your brokerage account.
 These are billion-dollar companies with stakes in many private companies.

-What's more, these options are available to all investors, not just accredited investors.
+Plus, each of these investments is available to all investors, not just accredited investors.

 4. Make indirect investments

-Finally, you can make even more indirect investments in private startups by investing in publicly traded companies that own or have invested in them.
+Finally, you can make indirect investments in private startups by investing in publicly traded companies that own or have invested in them.

 Here are a few examples: